 A method, which can be overridden, is called virtual.
 In .NET, methods are not virtual by default.
 If we want a method to be overridable, we can do so by including the keyword virtual in the declaration of the method.

 The explicit instructions to the compiler that we want to override a method (by using override), is a protection against mistakes.
 If there’s a typo in the method’s name or the types of its parameters, the compiler will inform us immediately of this mistake.
-It will know something is not right when it cannot find a method with the same signature in any of the base classes.
+It will know something is not right, when it cannot find a method with the same signature in any of the base classes.

-Virtual Methods are explained in details in the section about polymorphism.
+Virtual Methods are explained in detail in the section about polymorphism.

 Transitive Properties of Inheritance